Generative AI interview questions

 23. Why do we need generative AI?

-Answer: Generative AI can be used in many fields and by many people.
-These models can take different types of inputs like text, images, audio, video, and code, and create new content in any of these forms.
-For instance, it can change text into an image, convert an image into music, or transform a video into written text.
+Answer: Generative AI is useful in many areas and for many people.
+These models can work with different types of input, such as text, images, audio, video, or code, and create new content in any of these formats.
+For example, it can turn text into an image, an image into music, or a video into written text.

 24. What is self-attention?